dahalsweekar/NLP-Seq-to-Seq_Attention-/README.md

 This repository offers an implementation of text recognition where lstm network is used for seq-to-seq text recognition.
 Resnet-18 backbone is used for feature extraction.
 Project is followed based upon PyTorch tutorial.

+## Task List
+  - [ ] Refine English and Nepali (priority) input texts using Regex or other python library.
+  - [ ] Train model on a GPU and visualize training result

 ### Encoder Network
 The encoder of a seq2seq network is a RNN that outputs some value for every word from the input sentence.
 For every input word the encoder outputs a vector and a hidden state, and uses the hidden state for the next input word.